sahilrai100/Portfolio/CONTRIBUTING.md

-# Contributing to Rahul Vijay Portfolio
+# Contributing to Sahil Rai Portfolio

 Thank you for your interest in contributing to Rahul Vijay's portfolio!
 Your contributions are valuable and can help enhance the overall quality of the portfolio.
 Whether you're fixing a bug, adding a feature, or suggesting improvements, your efforts are appreciated.